mantidproject/mantidimaging/docs/user_guide/reconstructions/filters.rst

 This will contain information about all recon filters.
 To be filled in the future with scientists' help.

+FBP-CUDA-only
+- shepp
+- butterworth

+gridrec-only
+- shepp-logan
+- tukey
+- lanczos
+- triangular
+- gaussian
+- barlett-hann
+- blackman
+- nuttall
+- blackman-harris
+- blackman-nuttall
+- flat-top

+Both FBP-CUDA and gridrec
 - ram-lak
-- shepp
 - cosine
+- hamming
 - hann
-- hamming
 - parzen
-- butterworth

 Should contain some data samples and how each filter changes the histogram for each